BRISTOL - History, Topography and Genealogy

 * This is the first edition to contain the memoir by Catcott.

 - Whitson (John), Alderman of the City of Bristol A PIOUS MEDITATION, COMPOSED IN THE SEVENTEENTH CENTURY, BY JOHN WHITSON, Alderman of the City of Bristol; To which is subjoined Some Account of the Author, by the Late George Symes Catcott, With Additional Memoirs Collected by the Present Editor, by the Rev. John Eden.
-Frontis and one other plate, 78pp, small folio, contemporary cloth, paper label on spine, outer hinges rubbed, lacks portion at foot of spine, partly unopened, private indelible ownership stamp to front pastedown.
-Bristol: John Mills, 1829. £20.00
+Frontis and one other plate, 78pp, small folio, contemporary cloth, lacks spine, shaken, stitching pulled, lacks front endpaper, couple of ink marks to inner margins.
+Bristol: John Mills, 1829. £16.00

 - Wilkins (H.J) THE CHURCH REGISTER (A.D.
 1559 - 1713) of the Ancient parish of WESTBURY-ON-TRYM.
 With Introduction by H.J.
 Wilkins.
 Frontis, xxx + 217pp, lacks wraps, first leaf slightly dusty.
 Bristol: J.W.
 Arrowsmith, 1912. £30.00